 Data Handling Business Rules.
 Proficiency projections are calculated based on a student's unique testing history.
-More detailed information about the production of projected scores and proficiency projections can be found in the TVAAS technical manual.
+When evaluating AG, two projections are necessary.
+First, a fourth grade ELA proficiency projection is calculated as an estimate of the likelihood of a student achieving ELA proficiency in fourth grade based on the student's third grade achievement across all subject areas.
+Students must have at least one third grade test score to receive a fourth grade projection.
+If a student has both a spring TCAP ELA and a re-take ELA score, the re-take score will be used in the projection calculation ONLY IF it helps with the student's AG attainment in fourth grade.
+If a student does not have a spring TCAP ELA score but has a retake ELA score, the retake ELA score is included in the projection calculation.

-When evaluating adequate growth, two projections are necessary.
-First, a fourth grade ELA proficiency projection is calculated as an estimate of the likelihood of a student achieving ELA proficiency in fourth grade based on the student's third grade achievement.
-If a student has both a spring TCAP ELA and a retake ELA score, the re-take score will be used in the projection calculation ONLY IF it helps with the student's AG attainment in fourth grade.
 Second, a fifth grade ELA proficiency projection is calculated as an estimate of the likelihood of a student achieving ELA proficiency in fifth grade based on the student's fourth grade achievement.
-Two fifth grade ELA proficiency projections will be calculated-one with all available fourth grade tests included and the other with only ELA test included in the projection calculation.
+Two fifth grade ELA proficiency projections will be calculated-one with all available fourth grade tests included and the other with only the ELA test included in the projection calculation.
 Whichever projection is more advantageous to the student is used for the evaluation.